-To get the ball rolling back in 2020 myself and a group of experts, most members of the Scientific Advisory Board of vitaminC4covid.com, a not-for-profit initiative supported by over 1,000 medical and nutrition health practitioners and scientists, wrote a review entitled “Vitamin C – an Adjunctive Therapy for Respiratory Infection, Sepsis and COVID-19” This was published in the leading journal, Nutrients in December 7th.
+To get the ball rolling back in 2020 myself and a group of experts, most members of the Scientific Advisory Board of vitaminC4covid.com, a not-for-profit initiative supported by over 1,000 medical and nutrition health practitioners and scientists, wrote a review entitled “What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… – an Adjunctive Therapy for Respiratory Infection, Sepsis and COVID-19” This was published in the leading journal, Nutrients in December 7th.
 It cited over 120 studies, established vitamin C’s remarkable safety even at high doses, and has had over 20,000 downloads and not one critique.
 It makes the case for vitamin C for covid, both in prevention and treatment, undeniable.
 This review was/is ‘noted’ by the above organisations but has not been acted on.

 In their defence, back in December, there had not been actual ‘intervention’ trials, but what you could call circumstantial evidence such as the high incidence of vitamin C deficiency in those dying of covid and that patient’s vitamin C levels predicted their survival.
 Most dying had scurvy levels of vitamin C as a consequence of unresolved viral infection.